fredrikcarno/flyerpic-backend/readme.md

 # Backend

-The Backend works together with Lychee and  miniLychee and allows photographers to generate flyers, upload photos and manage their settings.
+The Backend works together with Frontend and Lychee and allows photographers to generate flyers, upload photos and manage their settings.

 ## Installation